telerik/blazor-docs/components/spreadsheet/overview.md

 ## Functions and Formulas

-The Spreadsheet support formulas and a large variety of Excel functions.
-See the complete list of available [Spreadsheet function names]({%slug spreadsheet-functions-formulas%}).
+The Spreadsheet supports formulas and a large variety of Excel functions.
+See the complete list of available [Spreadsheet functions]({%slug spreadsheet-functions-formulas%}).

 ## Events